 Employees are eligible for retiree benefits, if the employee has ten or more years of service and are vested in the Rhode Island Municipal Employees' Retirement System as of January 1, 2011, and who retire with twenty of more years of service at any age.
-The plan provides the following benefits:
+The plan is closed to new entrants.